The End of the Road for Bulk Fields in Warped Randall-Sundrum Braneworlds: Conclusion

 It was demonstrated which conditions the bulk energy-momentum tensors must satisfy.
 In particular, we showed that the previously known conditions, namely, that the $\mu-\nu$ component of the energy-momentum tensor should depend only on the brane coordinates and that the transverse component $\mu-j$ should vanish, remain unchanged in the context of braneworld models with arbitrary dimensions.
 On the other hand, we found that the conditions involving the trace of the energy-momentum tensor depend on the number of dimensions considered.
 In particular, we showed that any energy-momentum tensor must satisfy $n\,T_\alpha^\alpha = (d - 2)T_j^j$.
 This condition proved to be crucial in determining whether the fields studied here are consistent with the dynamics of the Einstein equation.
 Another interesting aspect worth mentioning is that none of these conditions depend, \textit{a priori}, on the geometry of the internal space, characterized by $g_{ik}$.

 As an initial application of our formalism, we analyzed the energy--momentum tensor associated with a bulk scalar field.
 We showed that the local consistency conditions can only be satisfied when the scalar potential vanishes, $V(\Phi)=0$, implying that the scalar field must be free.
 Therefore, even within the fully general framework developed here, free scalar fields admit a consistent and normalizable zero mode, confirming their robustness with respect to dimensionality and background geometry.
 We then established a no--go theorem for $p$-form fields, demonstrating that consistency and localization are simultaneously possible only for the $0$-form.
 This result is in agreement with earlier findings in Refs.~\cite{Duff:2000se,Freitas:2020vcf}.
 However, unlike those analyses, which were restricted to specific internal geometries, a limited number of dimensions, and relied explicitly on the equations of motion, our proof is entirely general.
-It applies to any braneworld configuration described by a metric of the form~\eqref{metric}, independently of the dimensionality of spacetime or the structure of the internal space.
+It applies to any smooth or regularized braneworld configuration described by a metric of the form~\eqref{metric}, independently of the dimensionality of spacetime or the structure of the internal space, whereas singular thin-brane configurations require a model-dependent prescription, what is not the objective of this work.
 As a direct consequence, we conclude that the localization mechanisms proposed in Refs.~\cite{Oda06,Oda03,Midodashvili,Oda:2000kh,Alencar:2010vk,Costa01,Costa02,Gogberashvili:2001jm,Oda05,Flachi,Choudhury:2006nj,Arkani-Hamed:1999wga} are not compatible with the full set of consistency conditions derived here.
 In the same spirit, we showed that models aiming to localize vector fields through non-minimal couplings, either to scalar backgrounds or directly to geometric quantities, also fail to satisfy our local constraints.
 Consequently, the constructions proposed in Refs.~\cite{Kehagias,Fu:2011pu,Chumbes:2011zt,Landim03,Landim02,Landim01,Alencar02,Zhao,Alencar03,Freitas} must likewise be excluded, even when one allows for the most general braneworld setups.